 Using renewable energy on a building site is one of the top priorities most most building companies this decade but, reducing the amount of waste created is the best eco-friendly and cost effective solution in managing waste on a site building.
 The organization of these tasks easier maintained and controlled with the aid of a mobile job management system.
 Here are the top suggestions on how to maximize waste prevention on-site.

 Waste created by inappropriate storage and weather damage can be lessened by “just-in-time” delivery techniques.
 Schedule materials delivery with the construction stages of the project.
 This will prevent longer than necessary storage time of materials on-site and reduce damage risks.
 Consider installing vehicle GPS tracking in real-time to ensure you are aware of potential delays.
 With the aid of business computer support, these functions can be integrated into your processes.

 Keep the protective packaging on and ensure storage areas are secure and weatherproof to reduce the degradation of materials

 Emphasize the importance of best practice to site workers during safety briefings or tailgate meetings and use materials that have been damaged and wasted due to inadequate storage as examples to stress the urgency.
 Bring along a sample or a photograph of the damaged material during the discussion to prevent it from happing again.

 Pay more attention to securing and protecting the materials especially when bad weather is forecast.

 Do not order considerably more raw materials such as concrete and mortar that can be realistically used before setting.
 Excess concrete can be set and crushed and used in paths and as road aggregate.
 Utilize mortar silos wherever possible.
 Can other uses be found for excess concrete?
 For example, make provisional kerb-stones to help direct traffic on-site.

 Materials not deemed fit to be used for the project after being damaged while in transit should be rejected and returned to the supplier for replacement.
-You don’t have to take responsibility of storing the damaged materials, which will soon add up to the waste.
+You don’t have to take responsibility for storing the damaged materials, which will soon add up to the waste.